websiteinspiration/bugsplat.rb/entries/2014-11-20-stripe-ruby-sslv3-deprecated.md

 description: "Here are three solutions to fixing 401 errors caused by Stripe removing SSLv3 support."
 ---

-On November 15th Stripe deprecated SSLv3 because of the POODLE vulnerability.
+On November 15th [Stripe deprecated SSLv3](https://stripe.com/blog/poodle) because of the POODLE vulnerability.
 On the whole, this has been a good and welcome change, because SSLv3 has been terrible for a very long time.

 The problem is that on some systems this causes backend API requests to start failing because their systems are unable to auto-negotiate TLSv1.2.
-There are three ways to fix this:
+There are three ways to help fix this:

 ## 1. Upgrade Ruby